 No hidden fees · HIPAA secure · Pay only if approved.

-ESA housing protections in Colorado come from a federal foundation plus state-level detail — here is the plain-language version.
+ESA housing protections in Colorado come from a federal foundation plus state-level detail — here’s the plain-language version.

 The ESA space attracts scams.
-Here is how Colorado renters can spot the red flags and avoid wasting money.
+Here’s how Colorado renters can spot the red flags and avoid wasting money.

 For Colorado residents weighing their options, the distinction between an ESA and a psychiatric service dog matters — here it is.